 Marcus Lemonis, star of The Profit, joins Clate and Scott to talk about his background, how he helps struggling small businesses, and how to define success.
-He also discusses what ICON attendees can expect from his keynote at Infusionsoft's annual conference.
+He also discusses what ICON attendees can expect from his keynote at Keap's annual conference.

-Marcus Lemonis of CNBC’s The Profit joins Infusionsoft founders Clate Mask and Scott Martineau on The Small Business Success Podcast to talk about his passion for small business and helping struggling small businesses across the nation turn their businesses around and find success.
+Marcus Lemonis of CNBC’s The Profit joins Keap founders Clate Mask and Scott Martineau on The Small Business Success Podcast to talk about his passion for small business and helping struggling small businesses across the nation turn their businesses around and find success.

 With an open mind, an open heart, and a tough attitude, Lemonis works together with—not for— small business owners to transform their business.
 While it’s easy to temporarily solve a problem with a check, or having someone do it for you, Lemonis works side-by-side with struggling small businesses to teach them how to fix the problems themselves.
 Together, they create repeatable processes that are relevant to their consumers and make people human again because small business is personal.